BrightspaceUILabs/react-mixin/README.md

 # React Mixin

-A mixin that allows you to use react functional components with lit element.
+A mixin that allows you to use React components with lit element by wrapping them and mapping lit attributes to react properties.

 ## Example